 Of course, to make french bread pizzas, you will need french bread.
 I decided this recipe was perfect for Ecce Panis French Demi Baguettes — an all natural, artisan style bread that you bake at home.
 I had tried Ecce Panis one other time when it was on a “day old” markdown rack and loved the texture and taste — plus the wonderful aroma as it baked.
-I picked up this bread at Walmart with a .55 cent off coupon that you can also download right here: http://bit.ly/
+I picked up this bread at Walmart – you can see all the photos from my shopping trip here.

 Take your Ecce Panis French Demi Baguettes and remove them from the bag.
 Beautiful bread, huh?

 Carefully cut your baguettes in half lengthwise.
-Even though these haven’t went into the oven yet, the bread smells delicious!
+Even though these haven’t gone into the oven yet, the bread smells delicious!

 Gather your leftover burrito ingredients.
 For me, that means leftover black beans, shredded Mexican cheese blend, and cilantro.
 I even had an extra avocado, since I bought two for our burritos.